The Churches of Britain and Ireland

 Newtown King's Church meet at St. George's Newtown Hall on Kendale Road, Newtown.
 ST 2918 3749. © Mike Berrell (2016).

 Quaker Meeting House (1722, with later alteration and extension) on Friarn Street.
 ST 2987 3688. © Graeme Harvey.
 Grade II listed.
 Mike Berrell advises that since Graeme took his photo, the Meeting has been sold, and is now the Islamic Centre and Mosque.
-They now meet at the Arts Centre on Castle Street.
-ST 2993 3720. © Mike Berrell (2016).
+They now meet at the Arts Centre on Castle Street. © Mike Berrell (2016).

 Quantock Road Cemetery Chapel (1928) on Quantock Road.
 ST 281 370. © Mike Berrell (2014).

-St. Joseph (R.C.) on Binford Place.
+St. Joseph (R.C., 1882) on Binford Place.
 In the background at left is the former Wesleyan Chapel.
 The side aisle, and two interior views - 1, 2, the latter showing the more modern nave extension.
 ST 3004 3702.
 All © Adam McCurdy (2015).
 Its likely predecessor, St. Joseph of Arimathea was built on Gordon Terrace at ST 3040 3702 in 1846, closing (presumably) in 1882 (although this source, which includes photos, says closure was in 1878).
 Before the 1846 chapel was built, the congregation (formed in 1845) met in a private house.
 The site can be seen here in 2009, and here after the construction of housing, in 2014.

 St. Mary on St. Mary Street.
 ST 2977 3699. © George Weston.
 An old engraving, dated 1887, from Colin Waters' Collection.
 Another view, and external tomb recesses, both © Adam McCurdy (2015).
 Another view, © Mike Berrell (2016).
 Another view, and a gargoyle, both © Kelvin Mills.
 Grade I listed.